Evolution and determinants of firm-level systemic risk in local production networks: Results

 \subsection{Empirical vs null model values of ESRI}

-To benchmark empirical values of ESRI to a null model, using the s-GM method we construct an ensemble of 100 networks for each year in our data (see Methods for the s-GM description, and Supplementary Materials \ref{si:reconstruction} where we show that the model is able to reproduce the degree and strength statistics of the empirical network).
+To benchmark empirical values of ESRI to the null model, using the s-GM method we construct an ensemble of 100 networks for each year in our data (see Methods for the s-GM description, Supplementary Materials S10 showing how the model is able to reproduce the degree and strength statistics of the empirical network and Supplementary Materials S11 for more insight into how link weights are reproduced).
 We compute the ESRI values of all firms for each of these networks and then average over the ensemble to obtain null yearly values of ESRI for each firm.